 It is very important to attend all classes but especially your first class.
 Please check your timetable for the times and locations of your classes.
 If you do not attend your first class, your place may be given to a person on the wait list.
 You are expected to attend classes from the beginning to the end of the course.
 Classes with insufficient enrolment may be cancelled.

-Students who obtain a grade of C- or higher in an ESL class are eligible to register in ESL courses at the next level.
+Students who obtain a grade of C- or higher in an ESL class are eligible to register in ESL or EAP courses at the next level.
 Students can obtain a transcript online at the end of each semester.
 Students who do not attend class regularly or who do not complete the required tests, quizzes, exams, and/or assignments are usually unable to advance to the next level.

 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation may register in no more than 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV’s Undergraduate Continuance policy (92).